 Some companies may benefit from a secondary CTA.
 A secondary CTA encourages potential consumers to look deeper into your brand.
 A business that sells an expensive product or has a longer sales cycle is likely to use this kind of CTA.
-Once the CTA gets a visitor familiar with your brand, they are likely to become a loyal customer.
+Once the CTA gets visitors familiar with your brand, they are likely to become loyal customers.

 You can utilize both a primary and secondary CTA on your website to appeal to everyone who visits.

 #3: Make the effective CTA benefit-oriented

 When people are clicking on your site, they want to know if your product or service will be the solution they need.
 They are curious to learn beforehand if they will end up making a quality investment.
 The CTA should answer how a company will benefit the customer.